Saint Spyridon, Bishop of Trimythous, Patron Saint of Potters

 When the Saracens took the island, the Cypriots opened his grave in order to remove his sacred bones to Constantinople.
 They found that his body had remained intact, while from the grave emanated a scent of basil, true signs of the sainthood he had shown during his lifetime.
 When Constantinople fell in 1453, he was transferred to Serbia, then a Corfiot elder, Georgios Kalohairetis, brought him to the island of Corfu in Greece where he is currently buried.

-To this day St. Spyridon's incorrupt relics at his shrine in Corfu continue to manifest the power of God, wondrous in His saints.
-He is called the "walking saint" because the silk slippers which clothe the feet of his relics wear out each year and are replaced on his feast day.
-His miracle in Corfu against the Turkish invasion of 1716 is commemorated on August 11.
+To this day St. Spyridon's incorrupt relics at his shrine in Corfu continue to manifest the power of God, who is wondrous in His saints.
+He is called the "walking saint" because the silk slippers which clothe the feet of his relics wear out each year from his travels to help people, and are replaced each year on his feast day.
+These slippers have been known to work miracles through the prayers of St. Spyridon, and we are blessed to have a pair of these very slippers at our Cathedral.